-The PREPA revised Fiscal Plan certified on August 1, 2018 calls for a wholesale transformation of PREPA to at least a partially privatized entity.
-Specifics regarding implementation and the impact on creditors were not detailed or readily apparent in the Plan.
-Advisors to the Oversight Board have taken steps to assess investor interest for privatization.
+The most recent PREPA revised Fiscal Plan certified on June 27, 2019 outlines a wholesale transformation of PREPA to at least a partially privatized entity further expanding on initiatives previously announced.
+Advisors to the Oversight Board have taken steps to assess investor interest for privatization though details and timing of any potential transaction remain unclear.

 Separately, the government of Puerto Rico enacted its own privatization legislation which proposes the sale and privatization of generating assets and concessionaire agreement for transmission and distribution assets.
 Many important details remain under development.
-In October 2018 the Commonwealth issued a request for qualifications seeking to identify interested parties for a potential concession or other management arrangement of the transmission and distribution assets of PREPA.
-Four respondents were selected to participate in a confidential request for proposal process with a stated goal of selecting a preferred proposal by the end of 2019.
-Separately the Puerto Rican Senate passed legislation in December 2018 to establish the regulatory and legislative framework to govern such an arrangement; that the Puerto Rican House approved the bill in March of 2019.
+In October of 2018, the Commonwealth issued a request for qualifications seeking to identify qualified potential concessionaires.
+Four respondents were selected to participate in a confidential request for proposal process with a stated goal of selecting a preferred proposal by the end of 2019; the progress regarding the sale of generating assets is less clear.
+Separately the Puerto Rican Senate passed legislation in December 2018 to establish the regulatory and legislative framework to govern such an arrangement; that the Puerto Rican House approved the bill in March of 2019 and it was enacted into law in April 2019.